RootCellar/PixelEngine/README.md

 These example games are small examples, in that they can be made in less than a day.
 Games like these are really what the engine was originally built for; arcade-like games that can be made very rapidly.
 Which is why the engine really isn't that large.
 In the future, the plan is to expand into more medium sized games that could support things like multiplayer and even basic modding.
 While the engine does support multiplayer, it is much more difficult than making a singleplayer game.
 Which is not the intent.
+Some parts of the process are also somewhat counter-intuitive and can be hard to keep track of.

 ### Invaders - 2/1/2019